← Back to Research

 Your Saved Folder as a Map

-Dark, cinematic, low-angle compositions—figures looming, shadows deep, the viewer positioned below.
-This is the aesthetic of power embodied.
-If you're drawn to this, you might be someone who values control, who finds clarity in hierarchy, who experiences strength as a form of comfort.
+Figures looming, shadows deep, the viewer positioned below.
+The aesthetic of power embodied.
+You might value control, find clarity in hierarchy, experience strength as comfort.

-Soft, high-angle, vulnerable positioning—subjects seen from above, exposed, open.
-This isn't weakness worship.
-It's the aesthetic of trust—of finding safety in surrender, of experiencing vulnerability as intimacy rather than threat.
+Subjects seen from above, exposed, open.
+Not weakness worship — it’s the aesthetic of trust.
+Finding safety in surrender, vulnerability as intimacy rather than threat.

-Dynamic tension and dutch angles—frames tilted, nothing stable, everything charged.
-If this is your signature, you might be drawn to the edge itself—not dominance or submission, but the moment of negotiation, the space where power is actively being exchanged.
+Frames tilted, nothing stable, everything charged.
+Drawn to the edge itself — not dominance or submission, but the moment of negotiation, power actively exchanged.

 And then there's a fourth category that breaks the pattern entirely.